Browse Tax Articles

 Completing Form 1040X

 To file an amended return, download and file Form 1040X from www.irs.gov.
 You must mail this form.
-It can't be e-filed.
+You can't e-file it.